fansalon/TEspeX/README.md

 Copyright (C) 2016 Genome Research Ltd.
 ```

-In order to ensure that TEspeX is used with the python3 version/python3 library versions it has been tested with, a conda environment is created and within the environment all the required libraries are installed.\

-**The conda environment needs to be activated every time TEspeX is used.**
+**9. create a conda environment where the required version of python, pysam and pandas are installed**

 To create the conda environment and install the required libraries type:
 ```